Dave-team/Knowledge-base/Social.md

 - What are you working on? / How is project X going?

 **Moving a conversation along**
+- Do your fair share to keep the conversation going.
+It isn’t fair to let the other person do all the work.
+- You want to give responses that give insight into who you are as a person and that can keep the conversation flowing because it contains conversational sparks.
+- Sometimes we don't know much about the topic.
+Use that to your advantage!
+Ask 'beginner' questions.
+Don't think that you need to have a fully fleshed out perfect opinion that everyone agrees with all the time.
+What matters is that you care about the other person and are genuinely interested.
+- Make it a goal to say something every few minutes to avoid going completely mute.
+Once you’ve been silent for a while, it’s hard to pick up again.
+Usually, people want you to contribute to the topic, simple as that.
+In my mind, I wouldn’t say anything unless valuable but that’s simply not realistic.
+Give your 2 cents.
+- Make little contributions: “Yeah, I heard the same thing”, “No way.
+Then what happened?”, laughing when appropriate, or making little listening noises like “Oh” or “Hmm.”
+- Share an experience of your own
+-	Clarify their feelings are normal
+-	Rephrase what they told you to validate understanding
+- Show that you care – ask for clarification, get more details, provide insightful comments and ask good questions
 - Be aware and listen during the conversation - be curious.
 They say something, what would I want to know about that?
+Ask questions.
 - Give people engaging answers ('hooks') to jump in a conversant.
-As part of this, be prepared to answer the 'How about you?' question
+As part of this, be prepared to answer the 'How about you?' question.
+Make a statement that should them to want to say something in response.
+Give reasons why you like a book, share what you did during the weekend etc. Let your interests, values, and personality show.
+For example, if you ask them what they do for fun, and they say they like watching movies, ask them which ones they’ve seen recently and what they thought of them, or make a comment on a good film you’ve seen yourself.
+- Get better at jumping points (hub and spoke conversations).
+Respond to what people say – there are often many topics that you can pick up on.
+E.g. when talking about fragrances:
+  - what have I been up to?
+New hobbies
+  - Sense of smell - which do I like?
+  - What does a fragrance mean to them?
+  - Relate to fashion
+  - What are some of your favorites?
+  - How to know what to pick?
+  - What are you wearing now?
-- Focus on the basic questions: Who/what/where/how/why
+- Open ended questions: It’s like you’re a late night talk show host and you’ve got multiple guests on your show.
+Focus on the basic questions: Who/what/where/how/why
 - Simply show emphathy: ‘That’s amazing’ ‘That sucks’
+- Conversational spark
+  - Ask for their opinion - 'would you rather?'
+  - What if...
+  - What would you do in that situation?
 - Hooks
   - Relate their experience to something I experienced: "That reminds me of a time when..."
   - “That was an amazing game, that last goal!
 Wow, what did you like?”